-They don't think outside the box ... because outside the box there's nothing but a vacuum ... there's no rules ... no reality ... nothing to interact with ... nothing to work against [See blog, Thinking].
+They don't think outside the box ... because outside the box there's nothing but a vacuum ... there's no rules there ... no reality there ... nothing to interact with, nothing to work against [See blog, Thinking].

-Godin maintains that if we set out to do something way outside the box we'll never be able to do a real work of art.
+Godin maintains that if we set out to make something far outside the box we'll never be able to create a real work of art.

-He claims (rightfully so, in this organist's opinion) that artists think along the edges of the box because that's where things get done ... that's where the audience is ... that's where the means of production are available ... that's where they can make an impact.
+He claims that artists think along the edges of the box because that's where things get done ... it's where the audience is, where the means of production are, and where their work can make an impact.